vitalivolchenkodp2409/distribution-form-1/readme.md

 2. Assign it "Advanced" type account.

 3. You will now be able to add OAuth2.0 priviledges at the bottom of the left sidebar.
+Use the tokens it generates in your secondary site

 ### Adding Google Auth login, recaptcha tokens, Twilio APIs...
-1. Check the ./laravel/.env file for Google Auth and Recaptcha tokens
+1. Check the ./laravel/.env file for Google Auth and Recaptcha tokens.
+Google Auth ("sign-in with gmail!") is currently disabled but can be re-enabled as needbe.

 2. Twilio API key is located where?